JAlcocerT/R_Dashboard/flexdashboards/README.md

 [html widgets](https://www.htmlwidgets.org/) are based on a framework that connects R with js.

-each html widget requires some learning (plotly is one of them)
+each html widget requires some learning:

+* [plotly](https://plotly.com/r/) is one of them
-leaflet is another, useful for map representations with lat and log + map
+* [leaflet](http://rstudio.github.io/leaflet/) is another, useful for map representations with lat and log + map

 ```{r interactive map with markers example}
 library(leaflet)